Xbox Underground: Members

-Dylan Wheeler (referred to in the indictment as D.W), currently in an unknown location, lived in Australia at the time and was charged with a varying degree of charges.
-He was not convicted, having fled from Australia to Dubai and eventually the Czech Republic over human rights and political issues with his trial from where he cannot be extradited since he holds Czech citizenship, and is currently living in the UK.
+Dylan Wheeler (referred to in the indictment as D.W), currently in the UK, lived in Australia at the time.
+Wheeler was charged with an array of offences following a raid on his Perth home address, including possession of an offensive weapon, drugs and child pornography.
+He was not convicted, having fled from Australia to Dubai and eventually the Czech Republic over what he claimed were human rights and political issues with his trial. from where he cannot be extradited since he holds Czech citizenship, and is currently living in the UK.
 His mother, Anna Wheeler, was later jailed for more than two years for helping him flee Australia to avoid criminal charges.